denisacostaq/StyleCode/index.md

 One way to alleviate the destructor problem is to terminate the program by calling `quick_exit()` instead of e`xit()`.
 The difference is that `quick_exit()` does not invoke destructors and does not invoke any handlers that were registered by calling `atexit()`.
 If you have a handler that needs to run when a program terminates via `quick_exit()` (flushing logs, for example), you can register it using `at_quick_exit()`.
 (If you have a handler that needs to run at both `exit()` and `quick_exit()`, you need to register it in both places.)

-The following is a singleton implementation that is ok, according the previous restrictions.
+The following is a singleton implementation [that is ok][martin-reddy], according the previous restrictions.

 ~~~cpp
 class Single {